josegoliva/windowcleaner-website/articles/test.md

     - performance
     - exhibition

-title: Latinos are Very Serviceable, and People Here Like That
+title: People Here Like That
 date: 2020-03-01
 ---